Ensemble Kalman Methods: A Mean Field Perspective: State Estimation: Continuous Time

 A natural choice for $a$ is provided by asking that the term on which the divergence acts is zero.
 This yields

 a solution for $a$ with no explicit dependence on $\mmu;$ note, however, that $a$ does depend on $\mmu$ implicitly through the dependence of $K$ on $\mmu.$

-With these choices of $a,K$, and applying the split-step principle so that the mean-field dynamics are consistent with \eqref{eq:KSE} rather than \eqref{eq:KSD}, we obtain a version of the {\em feedback particle filter}; in particular we find the equation in its stochastic mean-field formulation given by \eqref{eq:KS_mf3} where $K=K(v;\mmu)$ solves \eqref{eq:Poisson} and $\mmu$ evolves according to the Kushner-Stratonovich equation \eqref{eq:KSE}, an equation which also defines the law of $v.$ \end{proof}
+With these choices of $a,K$, and applying the split-step principle so that the mean field dynamics are consistent with \eqref{eq:KSE} rather than \eqref{eq:KSD}, we obtain a version of the {\em feedback particle filter}; in particular we find the equation in its stochastic mean field formulation given by \eqref{eq:KS_mf3} where $K=K(v;\mmu)$ solves \eqref{eq:Poisson} and $\mmu$ evolves according to the Kushner-Stratonovich equation \eqref{eq:KSE}, an equation which also defines the law of $v.$ \end{proof}

-\begin{remark} There is an interesting interpretation of the contribution $a$ to the drift term in \eqref{eq:KS_mf3}: it is simply the It\^o-to-Stratonovich-like correction with regard to the $v$-dependence in $K(v;\mmu)$; however there is a subtlety that the equation for $\mmu$ itself depends on the data $\zd$ and the correction does not account for the $\mmu-$dependence of $K(v;\mmu)$ -- the Stratonovich correction is only with respect to $v-$dependence of the drift; an It\^o interpretation is retained with respect to the $\mmu$ dependence.
-We refer to Appendix \ref{subsec:diamond} for an in-depth discussion concerning this unusual form of stochastic integration.
-In that section we also derive the full Stratonovich correction (with respect to both $v$ and $\rho$ dependence) of the exact mean-field model. $\blacksquare$ \end{remark}
+\begin{remark} There is an interesting interpretation of the contribution $a$ to the drift term in \eqref{eq:KS_mf3}: it is simply the It\^o-to-Stratonovich-like correction with regard to the $v$-dependence in $K(v;\mmu)$.
+However there is a subtlety that the equation for $\mmu$ itself depends on the data $\zd$ and the correction does not account for the $\mmu-$dependence of $K(v;\mmu)$ -- the Stratonovich correction is only with respect to $v-$dependence of the drift; an It\^o interpretation is retained with respect to the $\mmu$ dependence.
+We refer to Appendix \ref{subsec:diamond} for discussion of this unusual form of stochastic integration.
+There we also derive the full Stratonovich correction (with respect to both $v$ and $\rho$ dependence) of the exact mean field model. $\blacksquare$ \end{remark}

 \begin{remark} The mean field equations (\ref{eq:KS_mf3}) require a gain $K(v;\rho)$ which satisfies (\ref{eq:Poisson}).
 Let $\E$ denote expectation with respect to random variable $v$ distributed according to probability measure with density $\rho$.
 Using appropriately regular test functions $\psi: \R^{d_v} \to \R^{d_v}$, chosen to have mean-zero under $\E$, equation (\ref{eq:Poisson}) can be rephrased in the weak form \footnote{ Recall that the conventions from continuum mechanics that we use to define the divergence and gradient of vector fields are discussed in the bibliography Subsection \ref{ssec:BCT}.}